sundarakanthan/CalSee/README.md

+<h2>CalSee</h2>
 Calsee is a simple calculator app built using HTML5, CSS3, Bootstrap and Javascript.
 The working is quite simple like other calculators.
+The main objective of this app is to showcase responsive layout.
-Used bootstrap grid layout to make it responsive in all devices.
+Used bootstrap's grid layout to make it responsive in all devices.
-To test it:
-  open the https://sundarakanthan.github.io/CalSee/
-  Then go to responsive mode -> set Dimensions:Responsive , shrink and test the responsiveness.
+This project is live at https://sundarakanthan.github.io/CalSee/ To test it: open the https://sundarakanthan.github.io/CalSee/ Then go to responsive mode -> set Dimensions:Responsive , shrink and test the responsiveness.